Skip to main content

 • Reliance on the municipal bond market.

-• Ongoing: Interest rate risk impacting bond valuations.
+• Interest rate risk impacting bond valuations.

 • Increased Demand for Tax-Advantaged Investments: As tax rates fluctuate and the desire for tax-efficient investment strategies grows, FMB is positioned to benefit from increased demand for municipal bonds.
 The market for tax-exempt investments is substantial, with trillions of dollars in outstanding municipal debt.
 This trend is ongoing and FMB can capitalize on this by marketing its tax-efficient income stream to high-net-worth individuals and corporations seeking to minimize their tax liabilities.